GLFC-WET/hydroweight/README.md

     (i.e., the streams to the east).
 These would be removed depending on catchment boundaries of interest when using
     `hydroweight::hydroweight_attributes()`
-  - As in Peterson *et al.* (2011), for HAiFLO and HAiFLS, the targets are set to NoData (i.e., NA) since they likely represent concentrated flow areas.
+  - As in Peterson *et al.* (2011), for HAiFLS, the targets are set to NoData (i.e., NA) since they likely represent concentrated flow areas.

 These temporary files are made per instance of `hydroweight::hydroweight()`: